orchestracities/ngsi-timeseries-api/docs/manuals/index.md

 contains quite a number of examples of how NGSI data are stored in Timescale.

-#### Note: querying & retrieving data
+#### Note: querying & retrieving database

 At the moment, QuantumLeap implement experimental querying of data through the QuantumLeap REST API.
 This means that while REST API on top of CrateDB have been tested in production, this is not the case for Timescale.